sindresorhus/awesome/code-of-conduct.md

-# Contributor Covenant Code of Conduct
+# Your Code of Conduct is the lie and hypocritical in the society